Large-scale density and velocity field reconstructions with neural networks

 The Poisson equations are efficiently computed via FFT operations.
 Afterwards, the Eulerian-space density field is computed from the particle counts, where each displaced particle is assigned to its nearest Eulerian grid cell.
 To obtain the associated (real-space) observed density field, we introduce Poisson noise by selecting a random subset of $N_\text{obs} = \bar{n} V$ particles, where $\bar{n}$ is the desired mean observed galaxy density and $V$ is the box volume.

 In our training data, we consider two different velocity fields as targets to be reconstructed: (i) the Lagrangian-space velocity field,

-with the usual linear growth rate $f_1 \approx \Omega_\mathrm{m}^{5/9}$, the second-order growth rate $f_2 \approx 2 \, \Omega_\mathrm{m}^{6/11}$ and the Hubble constant $H = 100 \, h \, \kms \, \mathrm{Mpc}^{-1}$. (ii) the Eulerian-space velocity field $\vect{v}(\vect{x})$ computed by averaging the velocities of all particles associated with an Eulerian grid cell.
+with the usual linear growth rate $f_1 \approx \Omega_\mathrm{m}^{5/9}$, the second-order growth rate $f_2 \approx 2 \, \Omega_\mathrm{m}^{6/11}$ and the Hubble constant $H = 100 \, h \, \kms \, \mathrm{Mpc}^{-1}${;} (ii) the Eulerian-space velocity field $\vect{v}(\vect{x})$ computed by averaging the velocities of all particles associated with an Eulerian grid cell.

-For the reconstructions from redshift-space, we additionally generate observed redshift-space density fields by shifting the observed galaxies along the $z$-axis by $v_z(\vect{q}) / H$ before assigning them to the nearest Eulerian grid cell.
+For the reconstructions from redshift space, we additionally generate observed redshift-space density fields by shifting the observed galaxies along the $z$-axis by $v_z(\vect{q}) / H$ before assigning them to the nearest Eulerian grid cell.
 We are thus treating the $z$-axis of the box as our line-of-sight direction.